-For the spice, you’ll want to source out Korean red pepper powder or flakes known as gochugaru.
-You can find it at Asian grocery stores or online.
-I just tried this one from Mother In Laws Kimchi Korean red pepper flakes and thought it had an nice flavor.
+For the spice, you’ll want to source out Korean red pepper powder or flakes known as gochugaru (wikipedia).
+You can find it at Asian grocery stores or online (affiliate link).
+I just tried this one from Mother In Laws Kimchi (affiliate link) red pepper flakes and thought it had an nice flavor.
 The peppers are not overly spicy, but I do find that the spiciness will intensify as the kimchi ages.

-I’ve also replaced the Korean red pepper and used a mix of cayenne pepper and sweet Hungarian paprika, using 1 tablespoon each, and it was delicious as well.
+I’ve also replaced the Korean red pepper and used a mixture of cayenne pepper and sweet Hungarian paprika, using 1 tablespoon each, and it was delicious as well.

 Make your spice mixtures and combine with cabbage and green onions, mix well to coat.
 Some use their hands (gloves recommended if you do), I used wooden spoons.